 Before you start learning a front handspring, you should have mastered a regular handstand, and be able to hold one in a tight body position.

-To do a front handspring you should start from a hurdle.
-Then drive your arms and upper body down to the floor in order to block quickly through your shoulders.
-At the same time, your heels should be driving over your head, so that you can land on your feet.
+- Block Quickly and Drive Your Heels Over Your Head: At the same time, your heels should be driving over your head, so that you can land on your feet.
 Throughout the front handspring your eyes should be on your hands and your arms squeezed next to your head.

 Newton’s Third Law of Motion